 WilDi isn't the right answer for every pool service ad budget.
 A few honest cases where traditional channels still pencil out:

 If you're running brand campaigns for a national franchise (Pinch A Penny, ASP, Poolwerx) across hundreds of metros, broadcast television and billboards deliver scale that GPS-verified delivery can't match yet.
-WilDi's mesh runs neighborhood-deep, not country-wide.
+WilDi delivers nation-wide via Backgrounds and into any Tunnel or Zone the operator places, but per-metro driver density is sized today for hyperlocal saturation, not broadcast TV's mass reach.

 HOA-managed community pools, hotel and resort properties, and commercial aquatic facilities are sold through property-management relationships and bid processes, not consumer-grade local advertising.
 CPVD doesn't help you reach an HOA board or a hotel facilities manager.